jessepav/lacygoill-wiki-backup/awk/awk.md

     ⇔

+    var1 = var2 = val

+### Why does this work?

+Because an assignment is an expression:

            ┌ expression returning `val`, and assigning it to `var2` ├────────┐
     var1 = var2 = val
     ├───────────────┘
     └ expression returning `val`, and assigning it to `var1`

-This works, because the assignment operator is *right*-associative:
+and because the assignment operator is *right*-associative:

     var1 = var2 = val
     ⇔